Holonomy: The Berger classification

 who both discovered that such manifolds would necessarily carry a parallel 4-form.

-Manifolds with holonomy G_{2} or Spin(7) were first investigated in abstract by Edmond Bonan in 1966, who classified the parallel differential forms that such a manifold would carry, and showed that such a manifold would necessarily be Ricci-flat.
-However, no examples such manifolds would actually be constructed for another 30 years.
+Manifolds with holonomy G_{2} or Spin(7) were first investigated in abstract by Bonan in 1966, who classified the parallel differential forms that such a manifold would carry, and showed that such a manifold would necessarily be Ricci-flat.
+However, no examples of such manifolds would actually be constructed for another 30 years.

 Berger's original list also included the possibility of Spin(9) as a subgroup of SO(16).
 Riemannian manifolds with such holonomy were later shown independently by D. Alekseevski and Brown-Gray to be necessarily locally symmetric, i.e., locally isometric to the Cayley plane F_{4}/Spin(9) or locally flat.
 See below.)
 It is now known that all of these possibilities occur as holonomy groups of Riemannian manifolds.
 The last two exceptional cases were the most difficult to find.
 See G_{2} manifold and Spin(7) manifold.

 Note that Sp(n) ⊂ SU(2n) ⊂ U(2n) ⊂ SO(4n), so every hyperkähler manifold is a Calabi–Yau manifold, every Calabi–Yau manifold is a Kähler manifold, and every Kähler manifold is orientable.

 The strange list above was explained by Simons's proof of Berger's theorem.
 A simple and geometric proof of Berger's theorem was given by Carlos E. Olmos in 2005.
 One first shows that if a Riemannian manifold is not a locally symmetric space and the reduced holonomy acts irreducibly on the tangent space, then it acts transitively on the unit sphere.
 The Lie groups acting transitively on spheres are known: they consist of the list above, together with 2 extra cases: the group Spin(9) acting on R^{16}, and the group T · Sp(m) acting on R^{4m}.
 Finally one checks that the first of these two extra cases only occurs as a holonomy group for locally symmetric spaces (that are locally isomorphic to the Cayley projective plane), and the second does not occur at all as a holonomy group.